Siddr04/Split-Expense-App/README.md

 - **Profile Updation**: Users can update their profile information, ensuring their personal details are up to date.
 - **Create Group**: Users can create groups and add members to those groups, facilitating expense splitting among the group members.
 - **Add Expenses and Settle Expenses**: Users can add expenses incurred within the group and easily split them among the members.
 The application provides features for accurately calculating and dividing expenses.
-- **Record of Payments**: Split-Check maintains a record of all the payments made within the group, allowing users to keep track of settled expenses.
+- **Record of Payments**: Split-Expense maintains a record of all the payments made within the group, allowing users to keep track of settled expenses.

 ## Technologies Used